ecabigting/DevNodeCheatSheets/mvc.md

     app.listen(1204, ()=>{ console.log('>> App listening on port 1204') }) // start the app and listen to port 1204

-    // here is an example loading a view from a request app.get('/', (req,res) => { // declare a route to home(index) or root
+    // here is an example loading a view from a request
+    // declare a route to home(index) or root app.get('/', (req,res) => {
-        res.render('index') // since we loading the view engine above we are calling the index.ejs file here and render it in our response
+        // since we loading the view engine above
+        // we are calling the index.ejs file here and
+        // render it in our response
+        res.render('index')
     })

     // calling our root which is our homeController